marco-verbeek/marco-verbeek/README.md

   <img src="/docs/miles_leaderboards.png" width="250" alt="Miles: monthly leaderboards">
 </p>

-It is the biggest thing I have built to date.
-There is also a B2B side to Miles, reach out if that sounds interesting 😉.
+It is the biggest thing I have built to date, and there's also a B2B side to Miles; reach out if that sounds interesting 😉

 ### 💻 Projects